 The Jack Lynch home was built in the 1940s and acquired by the Province in 1974.
 Since the mid-1980s it has been used as a residence by the Department's full-time caretaker on the island.
-The Jack Lynch home will continue to be used as the caretaker's residence and, in the interim, as the park office.
+The Jack Lynch home will continue to be used as the caretaker's residence and, for the foreseeable future, as the park office.
+An assessment will be undertaken to determine the structural integrity of this house.